-Similar financial assets and liabilities include trade receivables and payables.
 None of these agreements met the criteria for offsetting in the statement of financial position.
 Reinsurance payable and receivables create for the parties to the agreement a right of set-off of recognised amounts that is enforceable only following predetermined events as stipulated within the treaty agreements.
 Also, under the 'IFRS 4 - Insurance contract' requirements, reinsurance assets and liabilities are disclosed gross.
 Receivables and payables from insurance companies and insurance brokers or agents allow for a net settlement by the counterparties when both elect to settle on a net basis.
-Each party to the agreement will have the option to settle also a net basis in the event of default of the other party.
+Each party to the agreement will have the option to settle all such amounts on a net basis in the event of default of the other party.
 An event of default includes a failure by a party to make payment when due.
 At the point of payment, the offsetting agreement is used to settle on a net basis with the Counterparty.

-Financial assets subject to offsetting, enforceable master netting arrangements and similar agreements GROUP 31 December 2022
+Financial assets subject to offsetting, enforceable master netting arrangements and similar agreements

+nounts not o nt of financi

-In thousands of Nigerian Naira Gross amount of recognised financial asset Gross amount of financial liabilities offset in the statement of financial position Net amounts of financial assets presented in the statement financial of Financial Cash collateral received Net amount illianciai position • illianciai position receiveu Trade receivables 7,791,783 - 7,791,783 - - 7,791,783 Reinsurance assets 7,119,243 - 7,119,243 - - 7,119,243 Total 14,911,026 - 14,911,026 - - 14,911,026
+In thousands of Nigerian Naira Gross amount of recognised financial asset Gross amount of financial liabilities offset in the statement of financial position Net amounts of financial assets presented in the statement financial of position Financial instruments not offset in the statement of financial position Cash collateral received Net amount

+Trade receivables 7,791,783 position 7,791,783 position - 7,791,783

+Reinsurance assets , , - , , - , ,

+7,119,243 - 7,119,243 - 7,119,243

+Total 14,911,026 - 14,911,026 - - 14,911,026